Loneliness and Insomnia: An Unexpected Connection

 The same trend occurs in adults

-Both studies came to similar conclusions: perceptions of loneliness generate insomnia, which is negative for human health.
+However, most people described a phenomenon known as fragmented sleep.
+In this, their rest was interrupted a lot.
+Both studies came to similar conclusions: perceptions of loneliness generate insomnia, which is bad for human health.

-It’s also a good idea for parents to plan visits during the weekend.
+It’s also a good idea for parents to visit on weekends.
 This way, they can contribute to their children’s emotional stability.
-This helps by renewing their confidence while reminding them that they’re not alone.
+This helps renew their confidence while reminding them that they’re not alone.

 How to fight loneliness and insomnia

-People who have been victims of abuse, those who have recently moved or been widowed, and the young and elderly are the most vulnerable to feelings of isolation.
+What is more, we need to pay attention to people who have been victims of abuse, those who have recently moved or lost a partner, and the elderly.
+They are the most vulnerable to feelings of isolation.